 By the way, there was an abandoned rail line near Battambang where locals would ride small improvised bamboo flatbed vehicles.
 This gave rise to the infamous Bamboo Railway tourist attraction.
 The original Bamboo Railway is now closed as the railway line got recommissioned.
 A brand new track was constructed just for tourists, but that of course removes all of its quirky authenticity.

 So far this has been a list of top places to visit in Cambodia.
 But I’m mentioning Sihanoukville here lastly only to say that you won’t miss much if you skip it.

 Sihanoukville (a.k.a.
 Snooky) is an ugly and uninspiring place.
 Once the domain of Western sex tourists, it’s now rapidly transforming into a Chinese gambling town.

 I must admit, I had a great time celebrating New Year’s Eve here some years ago as a younger backpacker.
 It’s still probably a decent party town.
 But its beaches are lackluster at best, its waters are dirty, and it’s just — let’s be honest here — a wretched place devoid of any charm.
 Home to mafia and international fugitives, I doubt this will change anytime soon.

 In 2018, the main strip of beach bars on Serendipity Beach was demolished to make way for casino hotels.
 Otres is still the nicest beach with a low-key backpacker vibe.
 It’s about 20 minutes out of town, though it too has been marked for large-scale development.

-It’s truly a mystery to me why so many Cambodia itineraries see the need to include Sihanoukville at all.
+It’s a mystery to me why so many Cambodia itineraries see the need to include Sihanoukville at all!
 For a much better time along the coast, simply go to the islands or to nearby Kampot and Kep.
-And those looking to party will probably love the scene in Siem Reap.
+If you’re looking to party, you will probably love the scene in Siem Reap.